Egida/Simplest-DDoS/README.md

 # Disclaimer

-personal educational purposes only"# Simplest-DDoS"
+personal educational purposes only

+feel free to edit but make it better